Reviews You Can Rely On

 Smoothies

-This Blendtec blender truly is a total classic — our personal blender at home has logged well over 1000 smoothies and shows no signs of slowing down.
 It takes a few seconds for the Total Classic to get going, particularly with heartier recipes.
-But once it generates the vortex needed to swirl and mix ingredients, there really is no stopping this powerful blender.
-The unique, blunted blades appear to pulverize ingredients, generating more pourable smoothies than its direct competitors.
+But once it generates the vortex needed to swirl and mix ingredients, there's no stopping this powerful blender.
+The blunted blades appear to pulverize ingredients, resulting in a perfect pour.
 The only downside to the lack of sharp or serrated blades is that it doesn't always slice through the smallest fruit seeds.
 But that's a small price to pay for exceptional smoothie quality.

-We used the 60-second Smoothie preset to mix a basic, frozen-berry smoothie, which was delicious with a very uniform consistency.
+We used the 60-second Smoothie preset to mix a basic, frozen-berry smoothie, which was delicious ("really yummy," as one tester put it) with a very uniform consistency.
 We used the same setting to blend an Oreo milkshake, which was thick and creamy, though it carried the undertones of melted ice cream.
 We concluded that this must be the result of friction heat generated by the blunted blades, which slightly melt frozen ingredients, though not to the detriment of quality or taste.
 We also expected that this blade design might result in a louder blender.
-However, with an average reading of 84 decibels on the Smoothie setting, the Total Classic is no louder than other, comparably powerful blenders.
+However, with an average reading of 84 decibels on the Smoothie setting, the Total Classic is no louder than other comparably powerful blenders.

 blendtec total classic - compared to the blenders we tested, the total classic is fairly...